Patterns and pattern-matching

 match the string "%".

-Example, given the pattern %.(c|cpp)
+Example, given the pattern %.(c|cpp):

 - The string

-will not match, because none of the variants in the capture group apply. - The string
+"foo.h"will not match, because none of the variants in the capture group apply. - The string

-will not match, because the period is missing.
+"abc"will not match, because the period is missing.

 When multiple patterns are participating in pattern matching (such as figuring